Tillered Docs

 -H "Content-Type: application/json" \

-You can also update the CIDRs:
+You can also update the CIDRs from the CLI:

 arctic routes update --service SERVICE_ID --route ROUTE_ID \